outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

    1. A **task** is an autonomous userspace application with a dedicated set of capabilities, memory mapped and scheduling properties that implement a functional service.
 A task is associated to a *label*.
-   2. A **job** is a single instanciation of the task unique thread. the task can execute consecutively, periodicaly or sporadicaly its job, depending on the global system configuration.
+   2. A **job** is a single instanciation of the task unique thread.
+The task can execute consecutively, periodicaly or sporadicaly its job, depending on the global system configuration.
 A job is associated to a *task handle*.
    3. A **label** is a 16 bit length identifier defined by the task developer, unique to the task in a project.
    4. A **task handle** is a 32 bit length identifier (see :ref:`handles <handles>`) that identify the current task job, if it exists.